 Children practise reading using fully decodable books that are closely matched to their developing phonic level.
 Reading books are closely matched to the phonics programme and are grouped accordingly.

-From the end of Reception, teacher-led guided reading sessions take place weekly in small groups.
+Teacher-led guided reading sessions take place weekly in small groups.
 Children read a carefully selected engaging text over two sessions.
-The focus of the first session is on the three key components of reading fluency:
+The focus of the first session is decoding and word recognition.
+The second session returns to the text with a focus on the three key components of reading fluency:

 - automaticity (rapid recall of whole known words)

 - prosody (reading with expression)